Roof Lifespan

 Most homes in this country possess the natural aesthetics of an asphalt roof.
 These roofs are often very durable and relatively inexpensive compared to slate.
 We have found that with proper care and maintenance, the average life of an asphalt roof falls right around 20 years.
 Many factors can influence this timeline, with less yearly maintenance often meaning a lesser lifespan.
 Tree cover can often negatively impact the lives of these roofs, therefore we see long lasting roofs in areas like Somerville and Cambridge, where owners don’t need to worry as much about impact damage from overhanging vegetation.

-Average Life of a Rubber Roof
+What is the Average Life of a Rubber Roof?

 While not as common as asphalt, rubber roofs are becoming more prevalent due to their low upkeep and long-lasting characteristics.
 These are more prevalent in the commercial roofing space, but residential homeowners have become aware of their benefits.
 While not as aesthetically pleasing as asphalt, homeowners love rubber roofs because they require much less yearly maintenance.
 Rubber roofs also last longer than asphalt with a roof life expectancy of 25-30 years.